 Homeschooling is going to cost as much as you put into it.
 After researching, creating a budget, and talking with your family should be the next steps before purchasing anything.
 When talking with your family, be sure to figure out the goals, desires, and necessities for homeschooling.
 This will allow you not to overspend and have an idea of an amount that is workable for your family.

-Know that other expenses will arise because of homeschooling, for example, the grocery bill, utilities, and even gas for the car could increase due to being home more and traveling for homeschooling coop activities, extracurricular activities, and field trips.
+Know that other expenses will arise because of homeschooling.
+For example, the grocery bill, utilities, and even gas for the car could increase due to being home more and traveling for homeschooling coop activities, extracurricular activities, and field trips.

-Take all of these expenses into account as they all affect how much homeschooling will cost.
+Please take all of these expenses into account as they all affect how much homeschooling will cost.